codfish/generator-codfish/README.md

 - `skip-install` (Boolean, default: `false`) - Skip installation of npm dependencies.
 - `skip-github` (Boolean, default: `false`) - Skip the auto creation of a new github repository.
-- `skip-semantic` (Boolean, default: `false`) - Skip the setup of semantic-release.

-## Github

-This generator will attempt to set up a new Github repo & `semantic-release` for you out of the box.
-You will be prompted to enter credentials, that's to be expected.

-If you have any of the following environment variables set, it will attempt to use them instead for Github repository creation:

-- `GITHUB_TOKEN`
-- `GH_TOKEN`

 ## Sub generators

 Remember you can see the options of each sub generators by running `yo codfish:sub --help`.

 - `codfish:linting` - Linting config & tooling for JS, Markdown, CSS, JSON, Git commits, etc.
-- `codfish:github` - Adds node `.gitignore` and GitHub Actions workflows.
+- `codfish:github` - Adds node `.gitignore`, GitHub Actions workflows & GitHub templates.

 ## Advanced Examples